Kerala Police: History

 Prior to independence, the Kerala Police was governed by different administrations.

 Kerala Police traces its roots to the erstwhile Travancore State Police, which was established in 1936.
 After the integration of the princely states of Travancore and Cochin, the present-day Kerala Police was formed in 1956.
 The first Chief of Kerala Police was Shri.
 N.Chandrasekharan Nair IPS.
-N. Chandrasekharan Nair IPS became the first Inspector General of Police (IGP) of Kerala and is often recognized as the first police chief of the state.
+N. Chandrasekharan Nair IPS became the first Inspector General of Police (IGP) of Kerala and is often recognised as the first police chief of the state.

 In 1960, the Kerala Police was given more powers and duties by the enactment of the Kerala Police Act of 1960.
 This legislative framework provided the foundation for modern policing in Kerala.
 The first women's police station in India was established in Kozhikode in 1973 and was inaugurated by the then Prime Minister of India, Smt.
 Indira Gandhi.

 In 1981, the position of the head of the Kerala Police department was elevated to Director General of Police (DGP).
 T. Ananta Shankara Iyer IPS became the first DGP of Kerala.

+In 2017, the Kerala Police implemented a major restructuring of its field policing system.
+Until then, two or three police stations were grouped into a police circle headed by a Circle Inspector (CI), while individual police stations were commanded by a Sub-Inspector (SI) serving as the Station House Officer (SHO).
+As part of the restructuring, the police circle system was abolished, and Circle Inspectors were designated as Inspector Station House Officers (Inspector SHOs) in charge of police stations.
+Sub-Inspectors (SIs) continued to serve under the Inspector SHO, handling either law and order or crime investigation duties as part of the separation of these functions at the police station level.

+In 2019, Kerala Police underwent a structural change in leadership: previously, two Additional Directors General of Police (ADGPs) oversaw the Northern and Southern Police Zones; however, these positions were downgraded to Inspector General (IGP) rank.
+The charge of the Police Zones was entrusted to Inspectors General of Police (IGPs) and placed under the single command of the Additional Director General of Police (Law and Order).
+Sheikh Darvesh Saheb IPS become the first ADGP law and order of the state.

+Following the formation of the UDF government in 2026, the police circle system was reinstated in most areas.
+The Kerala government announced that, with effect from 15 August 2026, the Inspector SHO system, under which Inspector-ranked officers function as SHOs, would be limited to 65 major police stations with higher crime rates or strategic importance.
+Based on the recommendations of an expert committee, Sub-Inspectors (SIs) would be reinstated as Station House Officers (SHOs) in the remaining 419 police stations, functioning under the supervision of Circle Inspectors (CIs).